landir/landir/README.md

 ## Software Developer

-* I'm from Brazil :brazil: and since 2003 working on a wide range of open-source technologies.
+- I'm from Brazil :brazil:
+- Attended Federal University of Mato Grosso do Sul
+  - 2004 Bachelor in System Analysis
+    - Monograph: Fuzzy Systems for Control the Truck Backer-Upper
+  - 2013 Master of Science in Computer Science
+    - Dissertation: Algorithms for Instruction Scheduling and Register Allocation in LLVM Infrastructure.
-* Doing design, development, testing, maintenance and documentation of enterprise information systems.
+- Doing design, development, testing, maintenance and documentation of enterprise information systems.
-* Strong experience programming, leading and coaching.
-Extensive background in Java, Javascript and Web-based Systems.
+- Since 2002 working on a wide range of technologies and mainly Web-based Systems.

 ### Connect with me